BladyBoy/Blog-App/README.md

 -   `DELETE /posts/:slug` – Delete post (author only, protected)

 -   `PATCH /posts/:slug/like` – Toggle like/unlike post (protected)

+-   `GET /posts/search` - Search Functionality by "content" or "title"

 > Each blog post supports `tags`, `likes`, `slug`, and `author` references.
 Like/unlike action is reflected via `likedByUser` and `likeCount` fields in response.